Maskil/google_form_demo/README.md

 1. Note: There are various ways to run a Python script.
 The method below is just an example.
 2. Open `formfiller.py` by `IDLE`.
 Noting that `IDLE` is a basic IDE automatically installed while installing Python.
 The script of the `formfiller.py` should be readable.
 3. Press F5 from the keyboard button to run the script.
 After successfully running the script, there will be a few more instructions inside the program.
-If you meet any issue not listed in [FAQ](#faq), please contact the author by [email](#about-the-author) so the problem can be fixed ASAP. <br>
+If you meet any issue not listed in [FAQ](#faq), please contact the author by [email](#about-the-author) or post an issue on Github so the problem can be fixed ASAP. <br>
 4. There are many alternative ways to open a python file.
 Google if you are confused. **Make sure the python file is in a independent folder because it will create some other files to save your responses!**<br/><br/>

 # Cautions